leelavg/blog/content/posts/kadalu-operator/index.md

 #### Using `initContainers` and `postStart`

-We are lazy (at least I'm at times {{emoji(i=":sweat_smile:")}}) and don't want to make pdb wait for input we can make use of initContainers in conjunction with pdbrc to run commands on dropping into pdb prompt.
+We are lazy (at least I'm at times :sweat_smile:) and don't want to make pdb wait for input we can make use of initContainers in conjunction with pdbrc to run commands on dropping into pdb prompt.
 On a clean `k3d` cluster I've deployed kadalu-operator.yaml with below modifications:

 ``` diff
 -> git diff manifests/kadalu-operator.yaml